ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/client-api/overview.markdown

 * [ConfigureTimeSeriesOperation](../../../document-extensions/timeseries/rollup-and-retention)
   Use this operation to **manage time series roll-up and retention policies**.
 * [PatchOperation](../../../document-extensions/timeseries/client-api/operations/patch#patchoperation)
-  Use this operation to append/remove time series data to/from a single document.
+  Use this operation to append/delete time series entries to/from a single document.
 * [PatchByQueryOperation](../../../document-extensions/timeseries/client-api/operations/patch#patchbyqueryoperation)
-  Use this operation to run a query and append/remove time series data to/from matching documents.
+  Use this operation to run a query and append/delete time series entries to/from matching documents.
   by a query**.
 * [BulkInsert.TimeSeriesFor.Append](../../../document-extensions/timeseries/client-api/operations/bulk-insert/append-in-bulk)